-Wrecks involving commercial vehicles are far more complex than wrecks involving passenger vehicles.
-There are hundreds of federal and state regulations that affect drivers and owners of commercial vehicles.
+Commercial Vehicle wrecks are far more complex than wrecks involving passenger vehicles.
+There are hundreds of federal and state regulations that affect drivers and owners of big trucks and other commercial vehicles.
 To pursue a claim against a commercial vehicle operator or owner, you must understand the regulations that apply in order to show that one or more of them were violated.

 Different sets of regulations apply to different types of commercial vehicles.
 For instance, a host of federal regulations apply to vehicles weighing more than 10,000 pounds.
 Many of these regulations pertain to cargo limits, maintenance requirements, inspection requirements, and rules of operation.